Hablamos Español Insurance Companies We Work With

 What should I do if a contract requires coverage I do not have?

 Have the requirement reviewed before you sign.
-Some wording needs an endorsement or is not available on your current policy, and agreeing to it anyway puts you in breach.
+Some wording needs an endorsement or may not be available on your current policy, and agreeing to it anyway can put you in breach.

 RS